-Vincent Namatjira, Western Arrernte people, was born in 1983, Alice Springs, Northern Territory.
+Western Aranda artist Vincent Namatjira was born in 1983, Mparntwe (Alice Springs) in the Northern Territory.
 He spent most of his childhood in Perth and returned to Hermannsburg after he finished high school.
-It was not until he returned to Hermannsburg that Vincent learnt about his famous great-grandfather, Albert Namatjira and family of renowned artists.
+It was not until this time that Vincent learnt about his famous great-grandfather, Albert Namatjira.
 Vincent would watch his aunty, Eileen Namatjira, make pots in the Hermannsburg ceramic studio.

-Vincent Namatjira began painting with his wife at Iwantja Arts, in the Indulkana Community, Anangu Pitjantjatjara Yankunytjatjara (APY) Lands in the north-west of South Australia.
-With the help of his wife he first started painting in a traditional dot painting style and after a few years he felt confident to paint a portrait of his great-grandfather Albert Namatjira.
-Vincent has continued to develop his distinctive figurative style, expressively painting portraits of politicians, historical figures and members of his family and community.
+Encouraged by his partner, Vincent began painting at Iwantja Arts, in the Indulkana Community, Anangu Pitjantjatjara Yankunytjatjara (APY) Lands in the north-west of South Australia.
+With the guidance of other Iwantja artists, he first started painting in a traditional dot painting style.
+Vincent continued to develop his distinctive figurative style, expressively painting portraits of politicians, historical figures, athletes, musicians and members of his family and community.

 Art has given me joy, prosperity and it's given me power also, because with a paint brush you can do anything